Jixiee/Artificial_Intelligence/README.md

 git clone https://github.com/Jixiee/Artificial_Intelligence.git
 ```
 - Explore the lab-files and practicals directories to find the materials you are interested in.

-- Follow the instructions within each lab file and practical to complete the exercises.

 - Experiment with the provided code snippets and apply the concepts to your own projects.

 ## Contributing